 Testing: What should happen if you add zero or negative of something?
-What if you have 5 widgets in your cart, and you Add-to-cart 1 widget?
 What if you put more widgets into your cart than exist in the store?
 What if you have two people shopping at the same time?

 4 Checkout

 When the customer presses the Check Out button on the shopcart screen, this program should run.
 At your option, you can make this a separate program or combine it into the shopcart program.